 Of course it won’t be.
 Fleur skimmed the titles of a surprising number of books on enchanted items that turned water breathable.
 A study of the Greek wizarding city of Atlantis.
 The one that collapsed into the sea when the volcano on Santorini erupted over a millennia ago.
 They produce a lot of aquatic water plants for potions’ ingredients, so they ought to know something about it.

 She plucked the book off the shelf and flicked through the pages.
 ‘The Divers’ Charm… it takes oxygen from the water and keeps a thin, constant layer of it on the reverse-side of some cloth.’
 Fleur read through the detail beneath.
 ‘That’ll do.’

 Fleur hurried from the library and slipped along the corridors.

 Heads began to turn as she passed the Great Hall.

 Merde.
 She reached for her wand.
 My Disillusionment Charm’s still gone.

 Fleur fixed a polite smile on her lips and strode through the hall.
 A head of unruly, black hair waited at the far end of the Gryffindor table.

 What will I tell him if he sees me?
 Her smile fell from her face.
 He’ll be angry.
 He thinks I tricked him into kissing me.
-Her stomach churned and coiled.
+And there are so many people here.
+Her stomach churned and whirled.
 I don’t know what to say...

-Fleur turned and walked back the way she’d come.
+Fleur took a deep breath and turned and walked back the way she’d come.

 It’s for the best.
 If I talk to him before I’ve straightened things out with myself, I’ll only make a mess of it.